 - over-accessorizing

-Stylist insight: Expensive style is about editing, not adding.
+Stylist insight: Expensive style is always about editing.
+The best outfits are simplified, not complicated.

 Pro Tips to Always Look Expensive